-The Program Planning Development Branch performs the following functions:
+The Program Policy and Support Branch performs the following functions:

 The Kentucky Office of Vocational Rehabilitation operates several other programs for individuals with disabilities.
 These programs have broader eligibility requirements than the vocational rehabilitation program.
 They are cross-disability and provide services across all age groups.
 These programs include:

 The Kentucky Assistive Technology Loan Corporation (KATLC) offers low interest loans for qualified applicants with disabilities who need assistive technology.
 Working with its lending partner, Fifth Third Bank, KATLC can provide loans for modified vehicles, hearing aids, adapted computers, mobility devices, augmentative communication devices or any other type of equipment or home modification that will improve the quality of life or increase the independence of Kentuckians with disabilities.